 My First HI-FI

 I set out to make these inexpensive to produce at a small scale.
 Every part is either sheet material or already mass produced.

-Inspired by clear technology from the ‘90s like the Harmon Kardon Soundsticks and the iMac G3, all of Speaker 1's components lie in plain view, providing insight on its inner workings and allowing for easier repair.
+All of Speaker 1's components lie in plain view, providing insight on its inner workings and allowing for easier repair.

 ❹ Construction